Rural Professionals Fund 2023–24

 Rural Professional: Nick Pyke (Leftfield Innovation)

-Project Team: Michaela McLeod (Forages NZ), Travis Glare (Lincoln University), Kevin Stephens (Agroceuticals), Andy Elliot (Wakatū Incorporated), farmers TBC
+Project Team: Michaela McLeod (Forages NZ), Travis Glare (Lincoln University), Kevin Stephens (Agroceuticals), Andy Elliot (Wakatū Incorporated), plus several farmers

 Daffodils could become a new fixture on sheep farms